msgphp/symfony-demo-app/README.md

 👍 Consider standard [DTAP] environments a best practice (this template assumes `dev`, `test`, `accept` and `prod` respectively)

-### `devops/docker/`

-The `docker/` directory holds all infrastructural services, each containing a `Dockerfile` at least.
-Its concern is to setup an initial environment, required for the application to run.

-👍 Consider a single service per concept a best practice, use [Docker multi-stage builds] for sub-concepts

-ℹ️ A `Dockerfile` can obtain the targeted staging environment from a build argument, e.g. `ARG staging_env`

 ## Host Setup

-To `COPY` files from outside the build context (e.g. pulled from an external source), the host OS needs a setup first.
+To `COPY` files from outside the build context (e.g. pulled from an external source), the host OS can be setup first.

-During build `setup.sh` is automatically invoked first, from the following locations:
+Prior to any build (to ensure freshness) `setup.sh` is automatically invoked from the following locations (in order of execution):

 - `devops/docker/<service>/setup.sh`
 - `devops/environment/base/setup.sh`
 - `devops/environment/<targeted-staging-env>/setup.sh`

-The following environment variables are automatically available in `setup.sh`:
+The following environment variables are automatically available:

 - `.env` (see [Docker Compose `.env`])
 - `$COMPOSE_PROJECT_NAME` (see [Docker Compose `$COMPOSE_PROJECT_NAME`])